python/cpython/Doc/library/urllib.parse.rst

    |                  |       | if present               |                      |
    +------------------+-------+--------------------------+----------------------+

+   Reading the :attr:`port` attribute will raise a :exc:`ValueError` if an invalid port is specified in the URL.
 See section :ref:`urlparse-result-object` for more information on the result object.

    .. versionchanged:: 3.2
       Added IPv6 URL parsing capabilities.